ESMValGroup/ESMValCore/doc/quickstart/configure.rst

     esmvaltool config copy data-local-esmvaltool.yml

-This will use the :mod:`esmvalcore.io.intake_esgf` module to access data that is available through ESGF and use :mod:`esmvalcore.local` to find observational and reanalysis datasets that have been :ref:`CMORized with ESMValTool <esmvaltool:inputdata_observations>` (``OBS6`` and ``OBS`` projects for CMIP6- and CMIP5-style CMORization
+This will use the :mod:`esmvalcore.io.intake_esgf` module to access data that is available through ESGF and use :mod:`esmvalcore.io.local` to find observational and reanalysis datasets that have been :ref:`CMORized with ESMValTool <esmvaltool:inputdata_observations>` (``OBS6`` and ``OBS`` projects for CMIP6- and CMIP5-style CMORization